Vyral/gary-jacklin-recruiting/_posts/2022-05-13-how-to-convince-worried-clients-to-sell.md

 {% include pullquote.html %}

 **3\.
 Inventory shortage.** Inventory shortages will continue for the foreseeable future.
-Home builders are building at a rate of one million homes per year, but the shortage is five million homes because they weren’t building enough for 13 years.
+Home builders are building at a rate of one million homes per year, but we are short five million homes because they weren’t building enough for 13 years.
 So there’s no use in waiting for more homes to come onto the market because it’ll be a long time before enough are built to make much of a difference.

 These three points can assist you in helping your sellers make the right decision.
 Remember, just as rates go up, they also come down, so remind your sellers that they can also refinance in the future.&nbsp;